HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## Choosing between PowerShell and PowerShell Preview
+## Choosing Between Powershell and Powershell Preview

 Use PowerShell Preview if you want to test new features and don't need to call PowerShell with its alias, pwsh, from CMD.
 If you do need to call it like that, use PowerShell stable.